firediamond/firediamond.github.io/_posts/2017-12-17-Improving-or-fixing-our-blog-pages.md

   </tr>
   <tr>
     <td>Persevering</td>
-    <td>I had to persevere when I was looking for a moving image to put as my background that was not a GIF. in the end I found a .jpg image but I did not have time to put this image up.</td>
+    <td>I had to persevere when I was looking for a moving image to put as my background that was not a GIF.
+In the end I found a .jpg image but I did not have time to put this image up.</td>
   </tr>
   <tr>
     <td>Questioning?</td>